Polkadex-Substrate/Documentation/polkadex-lightpaper.md

 Polkadot Parachain and Snowfork's trustless bridge solves the problem of custody of funds in Polkadex.
 In short, traders do not need to worry about exchange getting hacked, and no-one else has custody of their funds.
 ## Polkadex Token Economics :chart:
 Polkadex will have a total supply of *100 million tokens*.
 Initial Circulating Supply will be 10 million, out of which the Polkadex team will hold 6 million.
 The remaining 4 million tokens will be used to raise capital, ICO, and grants to teams that improve the Polkadex ecosystem.
-The 90 million tokens will be released into circulation as block rewards to validators with an inflation rate of  I
+The 90 million tokens will be released into circulation as block rewards to validators with an inflation rate of  I,

 Where as,